mtconnect/dot_net_sdk/README.md

 http://youtu.be/pvz2d3WrsS8

 The presetation slides are also included in this repo in Docs subdirectory.
+The source for the completed AdapterLab is included in the Sample subdirectory.

 Unit Tests
 ----------